-Making small but meaningful changes to the diet may reduce the inflammation that rheumatoid arthritis (RA) causes, while also boosting energy and making it easier to achieve and maintain a healthy weight.
+Making small but meaningful changes to the diet may help reduce the inflammation that conditions such as RA cause.
+These changes may also boost energy and make it easier for a person to maintain a moderate weight.

-In this article, we look at several anti-inflammatory recipes for different times of the day.
-Many of the recipes and suggested meals below are also suitable for vegetarians and vegans.
+This article looks at several anti-inflammatory recipes for different times of the day.
+Many of the recipes and suggested meals are also suitable for vegetarians and vegans.

-To feel satiated on an anti-inflammatory diet, people may wish to start the day with a protein-rich breakfast.
+To feel full and satisfied on an anti-inflammatory diet, people may wish to start the day with a protein-rich breakfast.
 Examples include:

-- an egg-white omelet that includes fresh vegetables, such as spinach and peppers
+- an omelet containing fresh vegetables such as spinach, mushrooms, and peppers

 A warm cup of green tea is an excellent choice for an anti-inflammatory breakfast drink.

-Incorporating fruit into the diet at breakfast, during the day as a snack, or as an after-dinner dessert can help fight inflammation.
-People should aim to eat 1.5 to 2 cups of fruit with each meal.
+Incorporating fruit into the diet at breakfast, as a snack throughout the day, or as an after-dinner dessert can help decrease inflammation.

 Examples of fruits to include are:

-Most of these soups contain ingredients that people can also use in breakfast and dinner meals.
+Most of these soups contain ingredients that people can also use in breakfasts and dinners.

-The Arthritis Foundation recommend eating at least 1 cup of beans twice a week.
+The Arthritis Foundation recommends eating at least 1 cup of beans twice per week.
 Examples include: